simon-wolf/blog/_drafts/2025-03-02-seeing-the-difference.md

 ## Exercise

 All of my exercise so far has been indoor cycling on my Zwift Ride.
-Since getting it I've spent xxx hours riding ... km spread across various types of activity.
+Since getting it I've spent 11 and a half hours riding 277 km which have been spread across various types of activity.

 ### Fitness Programme